 Apologies in advance if your PC can't cope with this post - there rather a lot of photos!

-I saw these cute mice on Helen’s blog, Homespun Hearts.
+Helen’s blog, Homespun Hearts.
 I realised, looking at them, that I would see how they were made.
 So, while I was away last week, I splurged on mouse-making!
 Now all the women in my family are proud owners of these little cuties!

 How do you like the results?